bunty19/free-iptv-channels/README.md

 - `se` (Sweden)
 - `us` (United States)

-**Please note:** It is recommended to add the Google Apps Script to your own Google account or other services, rather than relying on this publicly shared URL long-term.
+**Please note:** It is recommended to add the Google Apps Script to your own Google account or deploy the script to one of the other services, rather than relying on this publicly shared URL long-term.

 ### How to Add the Script to Your Google Account (code.gs)